List of all the ISRO achievements in 2021

 Centres established by ISRO in 2020

 1- As per ISRO Chief Dr. K. Sivan, India's second Spaceport will be built in Thoothukdi, Tamil Nadu.
-For the said project, the Government of Tamil Nadu has started acquiring 2,300 acres of land in Thoothukdi district of Tamil Nadu.
+For the said project, the Government of Tamil Nadu has started acquiring 2,300 acres of land in the Thoothukdi district of Tamil Nadu.

 The said location has been chosen for the project as Earth's rotation provides a boost to the rockets launched in the eastward direction.
 Upon completion, the Spaceport will handle Small Satellite Launch Vehicle (SSLV).

-2- ISRO-NITK inked an MoU to set up Regional Academic Centre for Space-related activities in Surathkal, Karnataka.
+2- ISRO-NITK inked an MoU to set up a Regional Academic Centre for Space-related activities in Surathkal, Karnataka.

 As the name suggests, the Regional Academic Centre will facilitate the promotion of space technology activities in the southern region comprising Karnataka, Andhra Pradesh, Telangana, Tamil Nadu, Puducherry, Kerala and Lakshadweep.